 Gudjuda Reference Group Aboriginal Corporation’s Cultural Centre and Keeping Place

-Opened in 2005.
-The centre that was formally the historical School of Arts building is fully air-conditioned and beautifully restored to include original polished floors and re-located at Plantation Park.
+Opened in 2005 the centre, formally the historical School of Arts building, is fully air-conditioned and beautifully restored to include original polished floors and re-located at Plantation Park.

 Home Hill Lions Club’s Diorama

 A tribute to the region’s pioneers, the Diorama traces the river and the sugar industry from its roots.
 As you cross the Burdekin Bridge from Ayr and approach Home Hill it is on the left of the highway.

 Located in Eighth Avenue is a monument to the pioneering families of the Home Hill district.
 Bollards underneath the shady trees give details of pioneering people and families and outline their contribution to the area.

 At the rear of Plantation Park in Ayr this is an important link to the Burdekin’s Aboriginal history.
 The walk winds its way through what is believed to be the Burdekin’s last remaining remnant rainforest – includes a bat settlement and lagoon.

 Located in front of the Burdekin Theatre in Queen Street it recognises the importance of water to the Burdekin community.

 Situated on Eighth Avenue, Home Hill next to the Police Station.
 A cement walking track to guide tourists to its many natural and cultural attractions i.e. aboriginal artwork inscribed into the walking track.
 Lloyd Mann Park has an interesting history in that it was originally the police horse paddock before being used as a World War II petrol dump.

 The totem animal for the local Juru tribe located at Plantation Park.
 It is a 53 metre statue.